zyx-0314/WST-TX32-Sample-Project/README.md

   <a href="https://github.com/zyx-0314/">
     <img src="./assets/nyebe_logo_wt_250px.png" alt="Nyebe" width="130" height="130">
   </a>
-  <h3 align="center">DataLogo: A Demo Payment Solution</h3>
+  <h3 align="center">DataLogo: A Demo IT Solution</h3>
 </div>

 <div align="center">
-  Experience a simplified payment process with DataLogo, showcasing the capabilities of CodeIgniter 4 and Tailwind CSS.
+  Experience a simplified IT process with DataLogo, showcasing the capabilities of CodeIgniter 4 and Tailwind CSS.
 </div>

 <br/>